The-EleetCoder/100xDevs-FullStack-Cohort/week_2/week_2.2/README.md

 ## What is Bun?
 Node.js is slow (multiple reasons for it).
 So, Some smart people said they wanted to re-write the JS runtime for the backend and introduced `Bun`.
 It is a significantly faster runtime.
 It is written in Zig.

+## HTTP Protocol
+The Hypertext Transfer Protocol (HTTP) is a fundamental protocol used for communication on the World Wide Web.
+It governs how clients (such as web browsers) request resources (like web pages, images, videos) from servers and how servers respond to those requests.
+Here are the key aspects of the HTTP protocol:

+1. **Client-Server Model**: HTTP follows a client-server model where clients (typically web browsers) send requests to servers for resources, and servers respond with the requested resources.

+2. **Stateless Protocol**: HTTP is stateless, meaning each request from a client to a server is independent and unrelated to previous requests.
+This simplifies implementation but requires additional mechanisms like cookies or session tokens to manage stateful interactions.

+3. **Request Methods**: HTTP defines several request methods (also known as HTTP verbs) that specify the action to be performed on the resource.
+The most common methods are:
+    1. **GET**: Requests a representation of the specified resource.
+    2. **POST**: Submits data to be processed to a specified resource.
+    3. **PUT**: Updates a resource.
+    4. **DELETE**: Deletes a specified resource.
+    5. **PATCH**: Applies partial modifications to a resource.

+4. **Headers**: HTTP requests and responses include headers that provide additional information about the request or response.
+Headers can include details like the type of content being sent (Content-Type), the size of the content (Content-Length), caching directives (Cache-Control), and more.

+5. **Status Codes**: HTTP responses include status codes that indicate the outcome of the request.
+Some common status codes are:

+    1. 200 OK: The request was successful.
+    2. 404 Not Found: The requested resource could not be found.
+    3. 500 Internal Server Error: The server encountered an unexpected condition.